 Winemaking: The grapes are selected from vineyards located in Castiglione Falletto, Monforte, Barolo and Novello where the vines are planed an average of 4.800 vines per hectare.
-The vines are 7 to 35 years old with yields of 35 hl/ha, grown using the Guyot system.
+The vines are 7 to 35 years old with yields of 35 hl/ha, grown using the gouyot system.
 After harvesting, the grapes are gently pressed.
-Fermentation in stainless steel occurs over 15 days, with daily cap submersion for extraction of flavor and color.
+Fermentation occurs in stainless steel with daily cap submersion for extraction of flavor and color.

 Aging: The wine is then aged for 24 months in casks.
 The wine was blended in stainless steel tanks 8 months before bottling.